toothless890/4-Bit-CPU/README.md

 Assemble.py takes in a file with assembly code, and an optional -v flag that enables detailed output of the program (with verbose mode, the output cannot be directly pasted into the cpu)

+Operations include:
+  * Reading and writing to memory
+  * Adding and subtracting registers that support carrying to the next add instruction enabling addition with huge numbers (up to adding 2 512-bit integers together!)
+  * Bitwise AND, OR, XOR operatiions
+  * Moving register and raw values
+  * Bitshifting left and right
+  * Conditional jumping

 Assembler features include:

   * comments: adding // at any point in a line will allow the rest of the line to be ignored